Feeling overwhelmed by Pandas?

 Bamboo Weekly aims to help you improve your Pandas fluency through weekly practice with real-world data sets having to do with current events.
 The idea is to keep you (and me!) motivated and interested, to look at a wide variety of data formats, and to explore different aspects of Pandas:

-On Wednesdays, I send a short description of the news item I want to investigate, a question I want to ask, and a data set you can use to answer it.
+- On Wednesdays, I send a short description of the news item I want to investigate, questions for you to answer, and a data set you can use to answer those questions.
+The first two questions are open to all subscribers; additional questions are for paid subscribers only.

-In the comments, paid subscribers can discuss the question, my solution, and how else we might have solved it.
-I’m hoping that we’ll be able to have constructive discussions and debates over these techniques, creating a community of people constantly aiming to improve their data-analysis skills.
+- In the comments, paid subscribers can discuss the question, my solution, and how else we might have solved it.

 Over time, you’ll gain experience and fluency with Pandas.
 You’ll gain the confidence you need to solve problems at work.
 And you’ll discover, along with me, all sorts of hidden treasures in the Pandas library that can make your work just that much more fun.